junit-pioneer/junit-pioneer.github.io/README.md

 If you're on Linux, all of this can be done by calling `gradle setup`.
 On Windows, you may have to run `git-setup.sh` (these are all Git commands) and then `bundle install` in `site-source`.

+## Site-Building

+After everything has been setup, running `gradle buildSite` builds the site and `gradle buildAll` includes each project's Javadoc.
+With the correct credentials, `gradle pushSite` pushes the changes in `site-source` to the tracked remote branch.

+For local experimentation with the site layout, it makes sense to first run `gradle buildSite` and then manually launch Jekyll in `site-source` with `bundle exec jekyll serve`.
+Note the `serve`, which launches a server on localhost (Jekyll messages list the port) and also watches the `site-source` directory for further changes.

 ## Background